mtommila/apfloat/README.md

 ## Building the Library

+To build the library quickly, without running unit tests (takes about 10 minutes) and without signing with GPG run:

+`mvn clean install -Dgpg.skip -Djarsigner.skip -DskipTests`

 To build the signed applet files, you need to first generate a signing key, e.g. with:

 `keytool -genkeypair -validity 21915 -dname "cn=Your Name, o=example.com" -storepass password -keypass password -alias mykey`

-To build the library quickly, without running unit tests (takes about 10 minutes) and without signing with GPG run:

-`mvn clean install -Dgpg.skip=true -DskipTests=true`
+and then build without -Djarsigner.skip.

 ## Running the Sample Applications